How Long Does Foam Rolling Take to Relieve Sciatica | 321 STRONG Answers

 ## Why the Piriformis Is Your First Target

-The sciatic nerve runs beneath (and sometimes through) the piriformis muscle deep in your glutes.
+The sciatic nerve runs beneath (and sometimes through) the piriformis muscle (a deep muscle in your glutes that connects your lower spine to your hip).
 When that muscle tightens, it compresses the nerve and produces the familiar shooting pain down the leg.
-Rolling the piriformis is the single most impactful place to start.
+Rolling the piriformis is the single most effective place to start.

 A standard foam roller reaches the general glute area, but a spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) targets the piriformis far more precisely.
 The compact, multi-directional nodules penetrate the deep tissue where nerve compression originates, releasing tightness that a flat-surface roller cannot access.